 Traditionally the axis of the Asturian economy has been mining and steel, with blast furnaces in La Felguera, Mieres, Avilés and Gijón.
 The past splendor of this activity, and the present times of forced reconversion, are sheltered in the Iron and Steel Museum (MUSI), located in one of the pioneering councils of this sector in Spain: Langreo.
 This museum is the natural complement of Mining Museum (MUMI), in EL Entrego.

-The "Valnalón coolant" It is a construction that is part of the Industrial Heritage of Asturias and has been recently conditioned so that culture lovers have access to a peculiar collection.
-On the outside, the robust fireplace has been decorated with a multicolored band that serves to identify it in the distance and give it a museum tone.
-No longer smoke, now inside the history and ideas boil.
-Inside the immense cone, the process that leads the iron ore to become steel is perfectly illustrated.
-The history and sociology of the work in the factories, the life of the workers' settlements in the vicinity and the territorial development of the cities associated with this industry are also explained to us.
+The "Valnalón refrigerant" It is a construction that is part of the Industrial Heritage of Asturias and that has been recently conditioned so that lovers of culture have access to a peculiar collection.
+On the outside, the robust fireplace has been decorated with a multicolored band that serves to identify it from a distance and give it a museum-like tone.
+It no longer fumes, now history and ideas bustle inside.
+Inside the immense cone the process that leads iron ore to become steel is perfectly illustrated.
+It also explains the history and sociology of work in factories, the life of the workers' settlements in the vicinity and the territorial development of the cities associated with this industry.

 For this, the MUSI has machinery and work elements from the old factories, informative information panels, audiovisual room, library, etc. The intention is clearly show the process of industrialization that the Asturian mining basins experienced since the 19th century.